At just 22 years of age, Liam Henry has far more interests than just the stock-standard hobbies many other fellow footballers share.

 “I’m really excited to get over and be at St Kilda.
 I’m excited to meet everyone there and all the fans who have been faithful to the St Kilda Football Club,” Henry said.

 “I’m happy to wear (the colours) of this proud club.
-Obviously there’s a lot of rich history with Nicky Winmar and all the rest of it, so I’m excited to be hopefully marking my own footsteps.”
+Obviously there’s a lot of rich history with Nicky Winmar and all the rest of it, so I’m excited to be hopefully making my own footsteps.”